ok701/cdrr_control_labview/README.md

 # CDRR for Supine Training

-This repository is for a cable driven rehabilitation robot designed specifically for supine training.
+This repository is for a Cable-Driven-Rehabilitation-Robot designed specifically for supine training.
+RBF Weights are updated by recieving RBF Weights.

 ## Robot Configuration